jonathanschilling/indata2json/README.md

 In order to implement this logic, I needed to slightly adjust `vmec_input.f`.
 The modified version is included in this repository at [`src/vmec_input.f`](src/vmec_input.f)

+This behavior can be disabled by specifying `--truncate-extcur` as a separate command line argument.
+Then, only the part of the `extcur` array from the first element to the last non-zero element is exported to JSON.
+This is more similar to the original VMEC behavior, but you must take care yourself to check if you specified all required coil currents.

 Furthermore, after reading the namelist, a few fixups are done there as well:
 * If all entries in `niter_array` stayed at their default values of -1, they are all set to the value of `niter` (which defaults to 100).